frozenpandaman/mangadex-dl/README.md

 Receiving manga's info...

 [ 1/ 1] TITLE: Yotsuba&!

-Specify what to do with duplicate chapters. all  - download all available chapters one  - download only one chapter
-<other> - manually specify scanlate groups priority
-> one

 Available chapters: (total 117)
 Volume 1 :      1     2     3     4     5     6     7